Whatever time of the year, we can be struck down by coughs, colds, congestion and sniffles!

 The First Type Is The Dry Tickle Cough.

 You know the type I’m talking about.
 Those horrible scratchy coughs with the dry tickling in the back of the throat.
 They are often teamed with difficulty breathing and can even affect your speech.

 Dry coughs can be caused by a variety of factors.
-Most often they are caused because of the common cold.
+Most often they are caused because of a common cold infection.
 However dry cough may also signify laryngitis, asthma, bronchitis, upper respiratory tract infections, sinusitis or even pneumonia.

 The Second Type Is The Wet Phlegm Cough.

 This second type is just as easy to recognize.
 It can be identified by the way the body begins its constant cycle of mucus and phlegm production.

 There can be very little worse than when you feel phlegm starting to build up in the chest and throat.
 This is usually followed by the appearance of yellow, brown or green mucus, especially apparent when coughing.

 These wet phlegm coughs are usually associated with excess mucus in your upper respiratory tract and normally due to the already present symptoms of common cold or the flu.
 However they may also be caused by allergy and / or hay fever.

 Hot steam style remedies are a great treatment for these wet coughs.
 Hot tea, soups, taking a bath, and having a steam (inhaling steam through nasal passage) all helps to loosen phlegm and break up congestion.

 When making our cough syrup for wet coughs, you want to choose herbs that have expectorant properties.
 This will help to expel the phlegm from the body.

 Below you will find a list of the best herbs to use when making the cough syrup.
 Please remember this list is not exhaustive so feel free to add to it and use other herbs if you prefer.

 You will note that we have included in our list which herbs are best for a dry cough and those best to treat a wet cough (and of course those that can be used for both)